gralliry/Pytorch-NN-Model-Design/README.md

 ## Description

-Many projects of pytorch for learning Network-Model-Design.
+Many tasks of pytorch for learning Network-Model-Design.
-Most of the projects can be found in kaggle.com.
+Most of the taks can be found in kaggle.com.

 ## Example